Back to Living Real Change

 Causes of thyroid conditions

 “Most will obtain a thyroid function test as part of a yearly screening.
-This is probably something women who want to become pregnant should have checked.
+This is probably something women who want to become pregnant should check.
 It’s normal for thyroid function to be high during pregnancy, but you want to make sure thyroid function is normal.”

 Hypothyroidism

-Hypothyroidism results from too little thyroid activity, which causes the body to function at a metabolically slow rate.
+Hypothyroidism results from too little thyroid activity, which causes the body to function metabolically slowly.
 “Hashimoto’s disease is the most common cause of hypothyroidism.
-It is an autoimmune disease where the body attacks the thyroid as foreign tissue,” says Dr. Wilson
+It is an autoimmune disease where the body attacks the thyroid as foreign tissue,” Dr. Wilson says.

 Symptoms include: